AI4WA/OpenOmniFramework/docs/Tutorial/setup.md

 pip3 install -r requirements.dev.txt # if you are doing further development
 ```

-Before we start the AI module, there are some pre-configurations we need to do.
+Before we start the Agent module, there are some pre-configurations we need to do.

-As provided functionalities within AI modules support OpenAI call, HuggingFace call, and there is also our provided
+As provided functionalities within Agent modules support OpenAI call, HuggingFace call, and there is also our provided
 emotion detection module.

 We need to get them setup first.

 *Setup OpenAI and HuggingFace Environment Variable*

-Create a `.env` file in `./AI` folder, and add the following content:
+Create a `.env` file in `./Agent` folder, and add the following content:

 ```bash
 HF_TOKEN=Your_HuggingFace_Token